gastronomuae/gastronom-ai-docs/docs/knowledgebase/kb_compiled.en.md

 - Dubai: minimum order 100 AED
 - Abu Dhabi: free delivery from 150 AED
+- Abu Dhabi orders below 150 AED: 20 AED delivery fee

 ## When will my order be delivered?

-Delivery timing depends on when the order is placed and on courier availability.
+Delivery timing depends on when the order is placed, courier availability, and order volume.

 ### Dubai Delivery Time Logic

-- Orders placed **before 18:00** are usually delivered on the **same day**.
+- Orders placed before 18:00 are usually delivered on the same day.
-- Orders placed **between 18:00 and 21:00** may still be delivered the same day, but this requires **manual confirmation from our team** and depends on courier availability and order volume.
+- Orders placed between 18:00 and 21:00 may still be delivered the same day, but this requires manual confirmation from our team.
-- Orders placed **after 21:00** are normally scheduled for the **next day**.
+- Orders placed after 21:00 are normally scheduled for the next day.
-- If the customer asks for urgent delivery **after 21:00**, the assistant should not promise same-day delivery or suggest urgent dispatch.
+- If the customer asks for urgent delivery after 21:00, the assistant should not promise same-day delivery or suggest urgent dispatch.
 It should explain that delivery will be scheduled for the next day.

-### Abu Dhabi Delivery

-Delivery timing in Abu Dhabi differs from Dubai and follows a scheduled weekly route.

 ### Delivery Area